 We hope that this guide on how to have an epic California to Arizona road trip helped you plan your trip around the southwestern states.
 Many of these are great US National Parks to visit in January, February, and the cooler months!

-While we have an affinity for US National Parks and included as many as we can, there are still plenty of other sights, museums, and landmarks to check out if parks aren’t your thing!
+While we have an affinity for US National Parks and include as many as we can, there are still plenty of other sights, museums, and landmarks to check out if parks aren’t your thing!
 Have a great trip!

 Additional Arizona Travel Resources